Nowcasting vs Forecasting

 Be professional, but not stiff

 When we first step into the workplace, it is easy to think that being professional means being cold and overly serious.
 The truth is, they are not the same.
 Being professional means: Respecting other people’s time.
 Communicating politely and clearly.
-Following the rules and culture of the organization.
+Following the organization’s rules and culture.
 Being stiff means: Creating unnecessary distance.
-Removing […]
+Removing warmth and […]

 Read more.